tanakhcc/critic/README.md

 ## Should we host a matrix server as well for better chats?
 Would be nice, but require a central LDAP for auth management

+## Manuscripts, Pages
+- Manuscripts = a group of folios with meta-information (representable in TEI format)
+- Pages = File on the OS level (a single xml file)

+# Source of truth
+Source of truth is mixed.
+DB is used authoritatively for:
+- session stores (local sqlite)
+- current state of published files gitlab is used authoritatively for everything else:
+- actual transcription data (after reconciliation)
+- (source metadata - this is part of the XML files for transcriptions)

+## auto-rebuild
+- DB is rebuilt every now and then (daily??) from gitlab
+    - we check consistency of gitlab by building into a dev-db
+    - if that works, we build into the actual db

+## consistency check
+- check that all xml files are parsable in our subscheme
+- check that all metadata for a source is consistent